Disclosure: This post may contain affiliate links.

 HOW TO MAKE CRISPY TOFU

 First, press the tofu.
 This step is key!
-I like using this tofu press, but you can also set the tofu onto a towel, then place another towel on top and press it that way (either with your hands, or by placing a heavy object on top).
+I like using a tofu press, but you can also set the tofu onto a towel, then place another towel on top and press it that way (either with your hands, or by placing a heavy object on top).
 I recommend pressing the tofu for at least one hour, but preferably four or more.

 Once the tofu’s been pressed, use a knife to cut it into cubes, then place those cubes into a plastic bag.
 Add corn starch and soy sauce, then seal the bag and shake it so that the tofu is coated.
 Alternatively, you can sub tamari or coconut aminos if you prefer.